William Rush Merriam: As Governor

 As governor, Merriam was a thrifty executive who was more interested in limiting spending than in legislative reform.
 The most notable legacy of his administration was the adoption of the Australian ballot, which allowed citizens to vote in comparative privacy.
 In his private life, the sociable Merriam was keen on sports, owned horses, and was said to possess "good nature, gracious manners, and an attractive personality."

+Later Life

 Merriam's final accomplishment was appropriate for a banker and businessman who could work well with both people and numbers.
 He was director of the twelfth national census and later persuaded Congress to establish a permanent Census Bureau, where he served as its first director.
 Merriam never returned to Minnesota, but retired instead to Florida, where he died in Port Sewall at age 81.

 Remains

 His three-quarter portrait by the Swiss born American artist Adolfo Müller-Ury (1862–1947) was painted in 1892.
 This and a portrait of his wife were exhibited in St. Paul in that year.
 A small, bust-length portrait, is now in the collection of the Newport Preservation Society, Rhode Island; it was formerly in the collections of Jessica Dragonette and the University of Wyoming.
 Müller-Ury is also known to have painted a portrait of their son Amherst Merriam as a baby.

 Merriam is buried at Rock Creek Cemetery in Washington, DC.